SuyashDD/GFG_LeetCode_Solutions/string_basics.md

 ---
 ### 3. C++ subsequence vs substring

-**substring** - a substring must be contiguos characters in a string eg. string = "ABC" substings = {"", A , B , AB , BC , ABC}
+**Substring** - a substring must be contiguos characters in a string

+eg. string = "ABC"
+Substings = {"", A , B , AB , BC , ABC}

-**subsequence** - a subsequence is a subset of string but the characters must be in the same sequence as present in parent string e.g string = "ABC" subsequences = {"" , A , B , C , AB , BC , AC , ABC }
+**Subsequence** - a subsequence is a subset of string but the characters must be in the same sequence as present in parent string e.g string = "ABC"
+Subsequences = {"" , A , B , C , AB , BC , AC , ABC }

-Note here - AC is a subsequence but not a substring Also note that - CA CB BA CBA are neither substrings nor subsequences
+*Note here* - AC is a subsequence but not a substring *Also note that* - CA CB BA CBA are neither substrings nor subsequences